 - Run the script set_target.lsf file in FDTD.

-When the set_target.lsf file is run, an analysis group will be created that uses the Virtuoso layout integration script commands in its setup script to import an MMI geometry from the gopdk library:
+When the set_target.lsf file is run, an analysis group will be created that uses the Virtuoso layout integration script commands in its setup script to import a ring modulator geometry from the lumfoundry library:

 The FDTD region and ports will also be added based on the device geometry and pin locations.
 To import a different layout from the PDK, change the